-Using the authors' own writing styles and personalities, God shows us who he is and what it's like to know him.
+Using the writers' own writing styles and personalities, God shows us who he is and what it's like to know him.

-There is one central message consistently carried by all 40 authors of the Bible: God, who created us all, desires a relationship with us.
+There is one central message consistently carried by all 40 writers of the Bible: God, who created us all, desires a relationship with us.
 He calls us to know him and trust him.

 The Bible not only inspires us, it explains life and God to us.
 It does not answer all the questions we might have, but enough of them.
 It shows us how to live with purpose and compassion.
 How to relate to others.
 It encourages us to rely on God for strength, direction, and enjoy his love for us.
 The Bible also tells us how we can have eternal life.

 Multiple categories of evidence support the historical accuracy of the Bible as well as its claim to divine authorship.
-(Here are the subsections of this article, if you want to jump to any particular one.)
+Here are a few reasons you can trust the Bible.

 The Bible has a tremendous amount of historical detail, so not everything mentioned in it has yet been found through archaeology.
 However, not one archaeological find has conflicted with what the Bible records.2